tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/wordforms.rst

 and searching.
 Therefore, to pick up changes in wordforms file it's required to rotate index.

-Word forms support in Sphinx is designed to support big dictionaries well.
+Word forms support in Manticore is designed to support big dictionaries well.
 They moderately affect indexing speed: for instance, a dictionary with 1 million entries slows down indexing about 1.5 times.
 Searching speed is not affected at all.
 Additional RAM impact is roughly equal to